Interior Design Masters Episode 8: the Final!

 Who would you most like to meet/have met?
 David Bowie.
 His influence on me redefined everything.
 And I think we’d like each other.
 His music was so influential.
 I remember my brother dressing me up as Aladdin Sane!

 You’re throwing a fantasy dinner party and can invite anyone you like, dead or alive, real or fictitious.
 Who do you invite?
-Barry Humphries; David Bowie; Eckhart Tolle; Judi Dench – she’s naughty and fun; Arthur Miller – I’d love to know about the Marilyn years; a great American female writer like Joyce Carol Oates; and my mother.
+Barry Humphries; David Bowie; Van Morrison — grumpy as hell but what a poetical musician.
+His music burns into my soul.
+Arthur Miller – I’d love to know about the Marilyn years; a great American female writer like Joyce Carol Oates; and my mother.
 She left me when I was 16 and I have so much I’d like to ask her.

 Are you religious?
 I was brought up a Catholic but I’m not.
 I believe in a moral code which I put out to my children.
 I’m spiritual.
-It’s important to me to have goals, to push myself to achieve.
+I read as many philosophers and teachers as I can.
+It’s important to me to have goals, to push myself to achieve with love, truth and kindness.

 Do you have any pets?
 Walter the schnoodle [schnauzer/poodle cross] and Ferdinand the big ginger tom.
 Kevin the canary died after five days.